tgsy/tgsy.github.io/_posts/2019-12-07-google-mymaps.md

 <figure>
   <img src="{{site.url}}/assets/images/google-mymaps-userjourney.png" alt="User Journey Map detailing the opportunities for improvements for users using the platform for travel planning"/>
-  <figcaption>User journey map detailing the opportunities for improvements for users using Google MyMaps for travel planning.
+  <figcaption>User journey map detailing potential opportunities for improvements when using Google MyMaps for travel planning.
 Author / copyright holder: Tessa Goh</figcaption>
 </figure>

 ### Conceptualisation